+Scan QR code for more information on NUWoC facilities.
 Take charge of your health and access health information and services across NUHS institutions.
-Download the NUHS App now!
+Download the OneNUHS App now!

-The information in this brochure is meant for educational purposes and should not be used as a substitute for medical diagnosis or treatment.
-Please seek your doctor's advice before starting any treatment, or if you have any questions related to your health, physical fitness or medical condition.

-©2024, National University Hospital.
+Scan to download The information in this brochure is meant for educational purposes and should not be used as a substitute for medical diagnosis or treatment.
+Please seek your doctor's advice before starting any treatment, or if you have any questions related to your health, physical fitness or medical condition. ©2024, National University Hospital.
 All rights reserved.
 No part of this publication may be reproduced or shared without prior permission from National University Hospital.

-Information is correct at time of printing (Jun 2024) and subject to revision without prior notice.
+Information is correct at time of printing (Jan 2024) and subject to revision without prior notice.